Gibson ES-137

 The Gibson ES-137 is a semi-hollow-body guitar which was manufactured in Gibson's Custom Shop Memphis factory as a limited production run from 2002–2013.
 It was a relatively new design in Gibson's ES line which was not based on a vintage instrument, as many of Gibson's instruments are.
-The ES-137 is available in two models, Custom and Classic.
+The ES-137 is available in three models, Custom, Classic, and Standard.

 Gibson claims the ES-137 is a combination of its traditional semi-hollow-body single-cutaway guitars with the sound of a Les Paul Classic.
 This is achieved by fitting the archtop with pickups and other features matching the Les Paul.